 Veritas House is committed to providing carers with ongoing learning and development opportunities.
 Education and training can help carers understand what is going on for a child or young person in care and give ideas about strategies and solutions to improve their situation.
-Each year, Veritas develops an annual training calendar for carers which includes peak conferences, forums and other training and development provided by other agencies.
 At your Annual Carer Review, Veritas will update your Carer Development Plan to record any training you have attended and to note any additional education or skills you may need or want, taking into consideration the age and needs of the children and young people in your care at that time.

 Carers spend a lot of time caring for others, but often don’t do enough to look after themselves, which can lead to ‘burnout’.
 Respite provides carers with some time out from the demands of the parenting and caring role, to prevent burnout and ensure stability for the child or young person’s placement.
 Respite also has benefits for the child or young person, as Case Workers can organise services or activities that interest the child or young person such as recreational camps, music classes, vacation care or after-school care.

 Your Case Worker or Carer Support Officer will speak to you about planning respite care to suit your needs and the needs of the children and young people in your care.
 Planned respite also assists Veritas to, where possible, utilise the same respite carer or contact worker from Veritas’ Non-Placement Support Service, so the child or young person can form a stable, positive relationship with them.